demiurgic-vishal/Blog/source/_posts/2014-03-21-getting-started-with-rails.markdown

 I hope this basic introduction to the  Rails gives you some idea as to what Rails is and how it can be useful to your needs.
 While Rails is already a great platform its still evolving and I see it acquiring a much larger place in the web development space in the future.

+While I have tried to explain all the components as simply as possible, don't worry if you still find it a bit complex.
+You will get a better feel about Rails once we go into the second part of this article, as it would contain code snippets that you can try on your own, I wanted to first introduce the basic philosophy behind Rails, that's why this article is more of theoretical nature.
+Once we go into the second part I will take a more of hands-on approach.

 In the second part of this tutorial we will get rolling with Ruby on Rails, install the engine, deploy our first rails app and take a closer look at Rails’ inner workings.
 I will also provide links to some good tutorials and further reading materials on the web.
 So stay tuned.